sharontherese/latin-mass-funeral/content/rite-of-baptism-for-adults/index.md

 +++

+# About

+There are a number of variables possible for a baptism; to name several: age, number of those to be baptized, gender, how many ceremonies have been performed already, if it is unclear if baptism has been performed already, if a bishop is performing the baptism.

+The Latin text below is directly from the _Rituale Romanum_[^1], with some of the options removed for clarity.

+The English text below is from Philip T. Weller's translation of the _Rituale Romanum_[^2], with some of the options and the commentary removed for clarity.

+Other versions (some English only, some Latin only, some with both side-by-side) are available here:

+* Angelus press (booklet for purchase)[^3]
+* Holy Mass and More (website)[^4]
+* Laudate Dominum (website)[^5]
+* The Parish Priest on Duty (book)[^6]

 # First stage

-1. The priest, vested in surplice and purple stole or even a cope of the same color, comes to the altar steps with his assistants.
+1\.
+The priest, vested in surplice and purple stole or even a cope of the same color, comes to the altar steps with his assistants.
 He kneels and implores God's help, after which he rises, signs himself with the cross, and says:

 Priest: **God, come to my rescue.**